khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 <br>

+- Wed: 10 - 11 am (online) - Introduction to both modules by Dr Di Franco

 ## w2 module introduction and digital identities

-### introduction webinar
-Wed: 10 - 11 am (online) - Introduction to both modules by Dr Di Franco

-### workshop
+- please log in to your computers and visit the CS220 GitHub page
 - while I setup the system, please remind yourself of your [Covid19 related responsibilities](assets/doc/covid-reminder.md)

-intro to AU module by me with info on this repository:
+## introduction and theory
 - links on Moodle to this repository (we won't use Moodle much)
 - [module introduction and assignment template](README.md)
 - [digital identities](digital-identities.md)